-Distributing corporate credit cards among some employees can save business owners time by removing them from routine purchases.
-This means business owners can spend more time focusing on the business as opposed to non-critical, repetitive tasks.
+Distributing corporate credit cards among some of your employees can save business owners time.
+With some rules (and processes) in place, business owners can spend more time focusing on the business as opposed to handling noncritical, repetitive tasks.

-Give cards to employees you trust
+Give business credit cards to employees you trust

 Karla Singson, a small business owner who runs four businesses, said she only provides cards to upper management.